Finding out your illness is terminal

 If, after some time, you still feel overwhelmed and that you can’t cope, try speaking to someone outside your immediate family and friends.
 Our advanced cancer organisations section lists counselling organisations that offer this kind of support.
 They also have information about coping with grief, terminal illness, and dying with cancer.
 There is information about counselling in our counselling section.

-If you don't have people nearby to help with practical things, you can ask for help from social services.
-Social services may be able to arrange volunteers to help out at home, or come to visit you in hospital.
+If you don't have people nearby to help with practical things, you can ask for help.
+One of your health care team may be able to arrange volunteers to help out at home, or come to visit you in hospital.
 Ask your specialist cancer nurse or doctor about this.

 You may be wary of letting people you don’t know into your life.
 But most people find that they do need support at some stage from other people or organisations.
-And people that social services put you in touch with will be very understanding and aware of your feelings and need for personal space.
-They will just want to support you in the best possible way they can.
+And the people that you are put in touch with will be understanding and aware of your feelings and need for personal space.
+They will want to support you in the best possible way they can.

 You might find help and support at your religious organisation or through other organisations you are involved with.
 Some of the organisations related to advanced cancer and dying can provide people to help support you.

-It is important to make sure that people nearing the end of their life, and those close to them, are aware of what is likely to happen.
-But everyone needs to have some sense of hope for their future.
+It is important that people nearing the end of their life, and those close to them, are aware of what is likely to happen.
+But only if they want to know this.
+Everyone needs to have some sense of hope for their future.
 When you are dying, this hope may be that you can visit a place that you love.
 Or you may hope that you can enjoy being with your family and friends for a time.
 Some people believe that there is life after death and find that this gives them hope.
-Everyone has their own beliefs and feelings.

 It may help you to share your hopes with other people, so they can help you fulfil them.
 Many people hope for comfort, dignity, friendship and love to surround them in their final days.